seanlowcy77/My-Module-List/client/README.md

 ## Things to Note

 1. If you wish to use a different port for running the backend, you will need to change the `URL` variable in the `constants` directory.
-Currently it is set as default to `http://localhost:3000/api/courses/`.
-While I have deployed the APIs via Heroku and AWS Lambda, I have not changed the URL to them for convenience.
+Currently it is set as default to `process.env.REACT_APP_API_LINK` which accesses an environment variable which I have set myself on Netlifly.
+Sorry about that!
+I encourage you to change it to `http://localhost:3000/api/courses/` to ensure smooth running.

 2. All dependencies may be found in the `package.json` file.